Legendarylion1/Personal-Projects/README.md

-### Movement
+### Data Structures
-Movement is an interesting one because there isn't anything wrong per se, but changes need to be made so that my future ideas can be implemented.
-For example, if I want the user to be able to change what button to press to move, then I can't code it as if they press "`W`", and then set "`up`" to true.
-It can't work like that because that code literally can't be changed.
-Instead, I'm going to change it to an event-based system.
-If you press "`W`" then it will trigger an "`UP`" event.
-This event will make it so that each key isn't hard coded to set a boolean true or false.
-I also want to change how I do the movement calculations in the first place.
-The code uses a timer system that I came up with.
-However, that same timer system is used for other functions like dialogue or AI animations.
-This means that it can be pulled out and help out code clarity.
-There are no bugs with movement so this task is going to wait until we get to the end.
-The last thing that I'm considering trying is to implement a subject-observer pattern for the movement.
-Movement is the perfect place to implement this pattern.
-When I refactor this will be on my list.
+A lot of the important variables in my code are shared as pointers.
+There is no problem with using pointers, but these varaibles can be grouped into structs and shared.
+I do not like that I always share the variables independently the way I do.
+I also want to change the way I am handling namespaces and enums.
+Some of the namespaces are necessary but others can be turned into enums so that I do not need to worry about the values when making calculations in the code.
+My favorite data structure that I use in the code is a hashmap.
+I have hashmaps all over, but I would like to change the location in the files that the hashmaps are declared.
+They can be cleaned up so that they are more easily found.
+Lastly I want to clean up my global variables such as using a #define.
+There are many ways to clean up the variables but these are some of my ideas that I plan on trying.